cjohansen/pharmacist/README.md

     ::data-source/coll-of :person}})
 ```

-Finally, let's fetch My Neighbour Totoro with all of its people:
+Now we can fetch My Neighbour Totoro with all of its people:

 ```clj
 (require '[pharmacist.prescription :as prescription])